tinode/chat/INSTALL.md

 # Installing Tinode

+The config file [`tinode.conf`](./server/tinode.conf) contains extensive instructions on configuring the server.

 ## Installing from Binaries

 1. Visit the [Releases page](https://github.com/tinode/chat/releases/), choose the latest or otherwise the most suitable release.
 From the list of binaries download the one for your database and platform.
 Once the binary is downloaded, unpack it to a directory of your choosing, `cd` to that directory.